Li Li (Water Margin)

-Li Li is a fictional character in Water Margin, one of the Four Great Classical Novels in Chinese literature.
-Nicknamed "Life Taking Judge", he ranks 96th among the 108 Stars of Destiny and 60th among the 72 Earthly Fiends.
+Li Li is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Life-taking Judge", he ranks 96th among the 108 Heroes and 60th among the 72 Earthly Fiends.

 Background

-The novel depicts Li Li as having a reddish beard and fiery round eyes like those of a tiger.
-Born in Luzhou (蘆州; present-day Hefei, Anhui), he moves to Jieyang Ridge (揭陽嶺; believed to be in present-day Jiujiang, Jiangxi), where he robs customers after knocking them unconscious with spiked drinks and then butchers them to make filling in baozi with their flesh.
-He is a close friend of Li Jun, who smuggles salt on Xunyang River, which flows below Jieyang Ridge.
+The novel describes Li Li as having a red-hued beard and fiery round eyes like those of a tiger.
+Originally from Luzhou (蘆州; present-day Hefei, Anhui), he has since moved to Jieyang Ridge (揭陽嶺; believed to be in present-day Jiujiang, Jiangxi) with his close friend, Li Jun.